codecircuit/minstructor/README.md

 # Measurement Instructor

-**DISCLAIMER**: The software is currently in an alpha stage, thus not all mentioned features are available yet.
-The Beta-Release is planned for the end of April.
-For the current status take a look into the Wiki.
+**DISCLAIMER**: The software is currently in a beta stage and might contain bugs.
+Please contact me if you find some.

 If you are tired of writing scripts manually, which instruct an application you want to benchmark, this program is what